psrth/intro-to-programming-csF111/lectures/lec-03.md

 ## Pipe Command
+output of command becomes input of next command

 Let us now see an Example of using pipes to print out a sorted list of unique words.
 If file1 has a list of words in a random order with random repetitions, then the following piping can be used to achieve this.

 $ sort file1 | uniq > file2